 You can create a dataset from one source object; likewise, you can create as many as you need to create a Job.

-For more information on Job preparation, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Job preparation, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 You can create multiple Jobs as required.
 If the Jobs in a connection are dependent on each other, create a Job chain in a sequence and configure Schedule to the Job Chain.
 For more information, refer to the Job Chain Page in the Additional Resource section at the end of this article.

 You can merge two datasets together and create an output dataset.
 For example, you can merge Deals and Account objects to collect the business deals stored for each Account with their details and work on them to provide a better customer experience.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article. .
+For more information on Merge, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 In the Direct Mapping, you should map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, per field mappings.
-For more information on Direct Mapping, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Direct Mapping, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Note: To use Derived Mappings, your target object must have at least one field of data type GSID.